cscart/docs/en/cscart_addons/addons/json-ld-for-seo/index.rst

 Installing the add-on
 =====================

-    Install the JSON-LD for SEO add-on on the add-ons list page (Add-ons → Manage add-ons).
+    Install the JSON-LD add-on on the add-ons list page (Add-ons → Manage add-ons).
 Click the + button in the top right corner, select an archive and click **Upload & install**.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to **Active**.

 =====================
 Setting up the add-on